khimo/khimo.github.io/bli-guides/driver-client-development.md

 ---
-title: Developers guides
+title: Integration developers
 layout: pagetoc
 ---

-INTEGRATION UNSUPPORTED THIRD PARTY DEVICES
+Developers wishing to integrate a new system or unsupported device with the BeoLiving intelligence have two options to choose from depending of the type of control they wish to have.

-Developers wishing to integrate a new system or device with the BeoLiving intelligence have two options to choose from, depending of the type of control they wish to have.
+If you wish to control your system with the BLI (send commands, request system states, etc.) the _Driver Development Guide_ includes communication protocol, available lua functions and examples.
-If you wish to control your system with the BLI (send commands, request system states, etc.) the _Driver Development Guide_ includes communication protocol, available functions
+On the other hand, if you wish to control the BLI directly, accesing all available systems through it but without using the typical interfaces (BeoLiving App, webpanel, etc.), the _Home Integration Protocol_ is available.

-This section includes all available information and manuals for people wishing to develop drivers or clients to communicate or control the BeoLiving Intelligence.
+**This section includes all available information and manuals for people wishing to develop drivers or clients to communicate or control the BeoLiving Intelligence.**
 Assitance is available through our support email: support@khimo.com

 ## Driver development